How to Count Crochet Rows: 5 Easy Essential Methods

 What Are the Best Tips for Keeping Accurate Counts?

-When learning how to count crochet rows, consistency is the most important factor in accurate counting — which is the core of how to count crochet rows.
-Pick one method and stick with it throughout your entire project.
-Mixing methods halfway through is a sure way to lose your count and become confused.
-Write down your count at the end of every session so you can pick up exactly where you left off next time.
+Whatever method you use, consistency is what makes counting accurate.
+Pick one approach and stick with it for the whole project, switching halfway is a sure way to lose track.
+Jot down your count at the end of each session so you can pick up exactly where you left off.

 If you do lose count, do not panic.
 Find a recognizable feature in your stitch pattern and count from there.
 You can also count a few rows near the top and then count down from the current row to your starting chain to verify your total.
 Keeping consistent tension also makes row counting easier because even, uniform stitches are much simpler to read than tight and loose ones mixed together.